jerrylance/tensorflow/README.md

 # tensorflow
-learning and program with tensorflow
+learning and working with tensorflow